IQSS/dataverse/doc/release-notes/8868-fix-json-import.md

+Under "bug fixes":

-The dataset export has been updated to eliminate the export of "undefined" as a metadata language.
+Small bugs have been fixed in the dataset export in the JSON and DDI formats; eliminating the export of "undefined" as a metadata language in the former, and a duplicate keyword tag in the latter.

 Run ReExportall to update Exports